Want to Retire With $100K a Year? Here's How Much to Save

 Annual income / % of portfolio withdrawn annually = Savings needed to retire comfortably

 No doubt, that’s a big lump sum to get your arms around.
-But remember, your savings are only needed to fill the so-called “income gap” that arises after your other sources of income are added to the equation, such as Social Security or, if you’re lucky, a work pension.
+Remember, your savings are only needed to fill the so-called “income gap” that arises after your other sources of income are added to the equation, such as Social Security or, if you’re lucky, a work pension.

-Here’s how the math changes and relieves some of the heavy lifting you have to do with your own portfolio.
+Here’s how the math changes and relieves some of the heavy lifting you need to do with your own portfolio.

-That’s still a lot of dough to save, but it’s a half-million bucks less.
-Sol, that’s promising.
+That’s still a lot of dough to save, but it’s still over half a million bucks less than the $2.5 million you would have had to save without those benefits.

 Let’s say you also have a work pension that pays you $2,000 a month, or $24,000 each year, in income.
 Now you need to generate just $52,000 of income on your own.